-8. Assessor's case:
+8. The Assessor's case:

 a.
-The Assessor contends that Nowacki offered no substantial evidence to support changing the assessment.
-Metz argument.
+The Assessor contends the property was in a cyclical reassessment in 2017, which accounts for drop in its assessment.
+In any case, Nowacki offered no substantial evidence to support changing the 2013 assessment.
+Metz testimony and argument.